 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk : interest-rate risk, currency risk and other price risk such as equity price risk and commodity risk.
 Financial instruments affected by market risk include borrowings and derivative financial instruments.

-The Company is no exposure towards interest rate risk, since no loans and borrowings as on date.
+The Company hass no exposure towards interest-rate risk, since no loans and borrowings during the year.

 (ii) Foreign currency risk